Exceptional 11-Hour Combo Tour of Meradalir Active Volcano Hike & Northern Lights from Reykjavik

 The Reykjanes Peninsula, a region in Southwest Iceland, is famous for its dramatic lava landscapes, Blue Lagoon spa, and active geothermal areas.
 But thanks to a back-to-back eruption in the Fagradalsfjall area, the peninsula became even more popular, attracting thousands of tourists worldwide.

-Today, you are one of the few lucky ones who will get to see these eruption sites by hiking.
+Today, you are one of the few lucky ones who will get to see some of these eruption sites by hiking.
 Beginning near the fishing town of Grindavik, you will have a thrilling hiking experience covering at least seven miles (12 kilometers), including the return trip.

 The rugged terrain might be challenging for some people because of the uphill hike, but the breathtaking scenery and landscapes around you are good distractions.
 These panoramic views of mountains and lava fields are also excellent subjects for photography.